Regular Jams and Classes in New York City

 This page collects in one place information on all the ongoing New York City contact improvisation jams and classes, especially for out-of-town visitors who may only have a few days in town.
 My hope is that it is accurate, reliable, and recent — your first and only reference when you wonder, “is there a jam tonight in New York”?

 Monday evenings: Jesse Johnson’s “Dancing with Gravity” drop-in classes at the Bhakti Center, 25 1st Ave, 2nd Floor, Manhattan (East Village), NYC, 7:30pm – 9:30pm. $20.
 Jesse is a long-time dancer and teacher who tends to operate outside the usual post-modern dance/Movement Research orbit.
 Her students, refreshingly, tend to come from a range of ages, ethnicities, and backgrounds.
-These drop-in classes are a change from her former 4- to 6-week series, and may not continue being drop-in forever, so definitely check the Facebook page for the latest.
+These drop-in classes are a change from her former 4- to 6-week series.
+Check the Facebook page for the latest.
+This class will occur on Memorial Day, Monday, May 25.